thomaslaber/netlify/content/post/2018-12-08_Python_Virtenv.md

 conda create -n yourenvname python=x.x anaconda
 {{< /highlight >}}

-### 4. Activate your virtual environment.
+### 4. Activate your virtual environment

-    To activate or switch into your virtual environment, simply type the following where yourenvname is the name you gave to your environement at creation.
+To activate or switch into your virtual environment, simply type the following where `yourenvname` is the name you gave to your environement at creation.

 {{< highlight python >}}
 source activate yourenvname
 {{< /highlight >}}

-### 5. Install additional Python packages to a virtual environment.
+### 5. Install additional Python packages to a virtual environment

 To install additional packages only to your virtual environment, enter the following command where `yourenvname` is the name of your environemnt, and `[package]` is the name of the package you wish to install.
 Failure to specify `-n yourenvname` will install the package to the root Python installation.